 Solar Panel Mounts

+Questions?
 To mount or not to mount?
 No, that’s not really the question when it comes to solar panels.
 You pretty much have to secure them to something.
 The question is what solar mounting racks are available and how do you choose which one is right for you?
-To skip this overview, please click to see our Solar Panel Mounting lines below:

 Type.
 Solar panel type or construction will often drive your options for solar PV mounting structures.
 Most solar panels these days are rigid, aluminum-framed, tempered-glass covered silicon modules.
 These types of solar panels will mount differently than thin-filmed modules which may be comprised of semi-flexible, plastic sheets.
 Semi-flexible sheets can be glued to house roofs, RV roofs, boat decking, you name it.
 They can handle curved surfaces well, and it’s always nice to minimize holes in a roof.
 If you’re looking for a good adhesive, check out our Sikaflex sealant page.
 Whereas, rigid aluminum-framed modules are designed to be clamped down to rails using special hardware and racking equipment described below.
 Sometimes people will screw through the frames to secure modules to home-made racking or frames, but that method is more common for small backyard projects like pumps, etc.